Delivery time: days

-New version (fourth) of the driver has been released.
+New version (fourth) of the laser controller has been released.

 Screw connectors - all in the same size, easier to connect wires,

-Test jumper - a possibility of switching on the driver without external analog signal
+Test jumper - a possibility of switching on the driver without an external analog signal,

 Signal diodes: diode enable, TEC, warning,